elangovana/prostate_cancer/README.md

 ## Set up
 1. Start up an R session and set up the working directory to this projects root.
-2. To install all packages used by this project, in R terminal run the following command
+2. To install all packages used by this project, in R terminal run the following commands
     - packrat::init()
     - packrat::restore()
 3. This scripts expects input train and test file names exactly the same convention as defined in the challenge data from synapse.